mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 - The routing tree will have a single root node called `/` with three children: `/intro`, `/main`, and `/about`.
 - The bundle routing tree will have root node named after the file which contains the routes definitions (`app.routing-module.ts` for Angular and `App.tsx` for React), and two children (for Angular - `./main/main.module` and `./about/about.module`, and for React - `./Main.tsx` and `./About.tsx`).
 This is because two routes in this case point to the same bundle entry point.

+## Bundle Page Graph

+We already defined the page graph as the navigation graph which we got from given source, with aggregated routes.
+If instead of the routes, we get the entry points of their corresponding chunks, we'll get the bundle page graph.

+Keep in mind that we may not have 1:1 correspondance between chunk entry point and a route.
+This is possible in case not all the routes are lazy.
+In such case, we may need to combine several nodes from the page graph to one.
+If we form the bundle page graph from a weighted page graph, the bundle page graph will be weighted as well.

 # Technical Details

 Alright, now we understand all the mathematics behind the tool and we defined all the concepts.
 Let's dig into some technical details!